 As always, this is not personal medical advice and we recommend that you talk with your doctor before trying or using any new products.
 I am not a doctor.
 All opinions expressed are my own personal thoughts and feelings of the products mentioned.
 Check with your doctor or health practitioner if you are uncertain about trying out any of the products, recipes or tips mentioned in this post.

-What plants are your growing in your garden?
-Have you used any of them in recipes or homemade products?
+What plants are you growing in your garden?
+What edging did you use for your DIY garden bed?
 Share in the comments below.

 Lots of love,